JuliaBooks/Books.jl/docs/contents/about.md

 This provides all the benefits which Julia packages normally have, such as unit testing and live reloading via Revise.jl.

 As another benefit, all the code which you show in a book can be used via the function name.
-So, this avoids names as "J3" and "J4", and allows users to load the code from your package and call the functions themselves.
+So, this avoids naming code blocks like "J3" and "J4", and allows users to load the code from your package and call the functions themselves.
+This has multiple benefits, namely

+1. it allows for explicitly using the output from one code block as input to another code block,
+1. it allows for demonstrating to the reader how to organize code (because, in general the tip is: use functions) _and_
-This could save the reader from copy and pasting code.
+1. could save the reader from copy and pasting code.

+The latter point is due to the fact that the reader can load the package for the book and run the function.
+An example for points 1 and 2 is shown in @sec:function_code_blocks.